H-0281

 Plain Language

-Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders may use AI to record or transcribe counseling or therapy sessions, but only with written, informed consent obtained at least 24 hours before the session.
-This mirrors the consent requirement in § 490.016(2)(b) but applies to the broader set of professionals regulated under Chapter 491.
-Same-day consent is not compliant, and consent must be in writing.
+Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders may use AI to record or transcribe counseling or therapy sessions, but only if they obtain written, informed consent from the patient at least 24 hours before the session.
+This is substantively identical to the parallel consent requirement in § 490.016(2)(b) but applies to the broader set of Chapter 491 practitioners.
+The same gaps apply — no specification of consent content, revocability, or consequences for refusal.

 Statutory Text